Plan your horse back ride

 Using a tent in Sweden and Norway is easier than in many other countries.
 But, there are rules (The right of public access) to follow.
 You can not tent in the same spot for more than two nights and you can’t put it up in someone’s private yard.
 When tenting you also have to be extra careful about littering and take well care of the nature.
 Please note that there’s specific rules for riding in nature, and that you can not always leave the trail as you please.

-If a shoe comes loose from a hoof, it is good to know where you can find new shoes and someone with the right tools to fix them.
+In order for the journey to be as comfortable as possible, it is important that both horse and rider are properly equipped.
+If a shoe comes loose from a hoof, it is good to know where you can find new shoes and someone with the right tools to secure them.
+Some farriers and veterinarians along the trail are included in our maps.

 Join the community